shrinathrao97/HudsonCampaign/Kshaya/Kshaya_Smiths_Notebook.md

 * **Farlaghnan's Box:** Squares start blank, can then turn one to circle to cast dimestion door or teleporation circle.
 From circle to x then can cast teleport then it locks in place.
 If turn the center to x or o can then cast plane shiftmaterial requirements still exist.
 Only be used by me.

+* **Living Mask, Mamba:**  Requires attunement.
+Counts as an arcane focus if you wish when worn.
+  * Semi Shift: You synch with the mask as a bonus action, it lasts for a minute and you can take another bonus action to deactivate it.
+You start to take on aspects of your creature.
+Available only once per short rest or long rest.
+When you shift an immensly satisfying chill runs takes you like relief from a long oppressive heat as your blood runs cold.
+Your eyes become black with bits of deep browns as you face slightly stretches outward.
+You feel your form slightly lengthen as your toungue splits and lengthes as well while your nose presses down somewhat.
+While shifted you gain the following traits:
+     * Resistant to poison damage
+     * Advantage on initiative rolls
+     * While dashing you move 15ft extra
+     * You can use a bonus action to apply to a single weapon or ammunition.
+The venom lasts for an hour before it wears off.
+If it hits an enemy/afflicts it the target makes a CON save of DC 8+Proficiency+CON or be under the effects of ray of enfeeblment repeating the save at the end of its turns.
+If you strike a enfeebled target with venom them must make another CON save or be poisoned.
+If you strike a poisoned target with venom, then they make the same check or become stunned for one round and loose all venom effects.

+* **Living Mask, Spark:** Requires attunement.
+Counts as an arcane focus if you wish when worn.
+Now know the cantrip shocking grasp.
+When you come withing 30ft of a creature that has died within last one minute, Mask draws in the last soul remenant of the drifting creature, make a charsima saving throw with DC on creatures challenge rating or level, or it's 10+CR if creature resists.
+On success the mask collects the unconcious remenant, amount of remenants has it's limits.
+  * Semi Shift: You synch with the mask as a bonus action, it lasts for a minute and you can take another bonus action to deactivate it.
+You start to take on aspects of your creature.
+Available only once per short rest or long rest.
+In this form, your mask seals over your face as your form glistens with other worldly shimmering, your physcial form remains unchanged but is viusually emminating a silvery purple smoke or steam.
+While in this form you have the following aspects:
+    * You become resistant to lightning damage
+    * You have a flying hover speed of 5ft minimum
+    * Shocking Graps deals extra damage equal to your current remanent count

 ### Ideas

 * **Eaglor Wing Armor:** Eaglor has a 15 wing span, with runic controllable material for eaglor, I could potentially graft armor on eaglors wings to make him a forward facing or rear facing sheild.
 The risk of course would be that his front / back is exposed but with training, eaglor could protect himself with an armor of runic material.
 TL;DR Wings get armor so he can shield people behind him.